simonstamm/PowerMeter/README.md

 Transmitter
 -------

-The [transmitter](https://github.com/simonstamm/powermeter/tree/master/power_transmitter) (C/C++ on a JeeNodechecks) the metal disc / turning wheel (in German: Ferrarisscheibe) from a power meter with an reflective optical sensor with transistor output (CNY70) and transmits data to the receiver.
+The [transmitter](https://github.com/simonstamm/powermeter/tree/master/power_transmitter) (C/C++ on a JeeNode) checks the metal disc / turning wheel (in German: Ferrarisscheibe) from a power meter with an reflective optical sensor with transistor output (CNY70) and transmits data to the receiver.

 Receiver
 -------